Generate Leads Online with Web Transactions

 Web Transactions are created from your web page by including an ‘image file’ from the CRM.
 The transaction parameters are contained in a query string passed via the ‘image file’.
 The query string contains your customer number, the name of the Web Transaction and then the parameters that you want to pass to the CRM system.

-Web Transactions is available as part of the Advanced Marketing module or Service & Support modules.
+Web Transactions is available as part of the Advanced Marketing tool or Service & Support tools.
 Advanced Marketing is available in Starter, Professional and Enterprise plans, and Service & Support is available with Professional and Enterprise plans only.
 Please note, Web Transactions is not available in Simple Marketing.

 Web Transactions Setup

 You can create a Web Transaction by creating a Web Form and this will trigger an Account, Contact and Activity to be created in the CRM when the form is submitted.
 The associated Web Transaction will have the same name as the Web Form and you can edit this and change the settings.

 You can also create Web Transactions independently of the Web Forms feature, setting up your own online form.
 The Web Transaction is run when the web browser loads the ‘image file’ (a webtrans gif), normally placed on your web site ‘Thank you’ page.
 You may need the help of a web developer.

 To set up a Web Transactions, go to Settings / Integrations, and open the Web Transactions tab.

 The data table here will list any existing Web Transactions.
 To create a new one click the ‘+Add‘ button.
 This will open a Web Transactions form that you will need to complete with the parameters of your Web Transaction.
 For example, you can set it to match against an existing Account, create a new Account, create a Task, add it to a Campaign and so on.